devzendo/transputer-eforth/README.md

 Status
 ------
 In progress, August 2023.
 Making into a link-bootable, not ROM-based binary, and modifying I/O words to use the Parachute IServer.
+Fixing inner interpreter bugs to get to the end of cold boot.

 Original works